ivanhawkes/Chrysalis/_wiki/design/features.md

 Move the usual health bars and the like to circles around the feet of the mob similar to AoC.
 Inner ring shows health either as a segment or pie fractions of a segment (like a strip of warning tape around the ring).
 Healing received rings shown like in AoC – some way to show shields too

+I want healers looking into the game window, not staring at an array of health bars and playing whack-a-mole with them.